jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

 ..
 Note: This example was chosen as a very common use case, however AS3 has been extended to include BIG-IP security modules, FQDN, Service Discovery, and many more features.
 Examples of those configurations can be found on CloudDocs_ and used in this lab.

-Return to your BIGIP1 gui in Chrome; navigate around the UI and see the objects in our declaration have been created.
+Return to your BIGIP1 TMUI in Chrome; navigate around the UI and see the objects in our declaration have been created.

   |image10|